Achilles Tendon Rupture: causes, symptoms and treatments

 UFAI's Dr. Baravarian discusses Achilles tendon treatment in Podiatry Today.

 The treatment for a rupture of the Achilles tendon is determined by the severity of the tear.
 Nonsurgical treatments may be an option if the Achilles is only partially torn.
-These treatments include a walking boot or cast that will immobilize the tendon during the healing process.
-It is important to note that conservative treatments are associated with a high rate of re-injury, or re-rupture, of the Achilles.

-Ruptured Achilles Tendon Treatment
+Ruptured Achilles tendon treatment

 If an Achilles is completely ruptured, surgery is generally required to reattach the tendon.
+Surgical methods could provide stronger tendon repair and potentially lower the chance of a future tear

 What is the PARS Procedure?